nil?

 The next reader of the code now does not have to investigate

-nor do_that
+input.method nor do_that for potential

 errors, since working with them in isolation we know they don’t